wuqui/teximg/README.md

 # Requirements and configuration

 - `pdf2svg` is required
-- install this filter using: `quarto add wuqui/teximg`
+- install this filter using `quarto add wuqui/teximg`
 - activate it using

     ```yml